SDU-eScience/Documentation/docs/source/index.rst

 Playbook
 ^^^^^^^^
-We have our ``site.yml`` playbook to pass to the ``ansible-playbook`` command when deploying our Ceph storage cluster.
+We had our ``site.yml`` playbook to pass to the ``ansible-playbook`` command when deploying our Ceph storage cluster.
 It locates at the root of ``ansible-ceph`` folder.
 This playbook installs dependencies like ``python2``, defines deployment design and assigns roleto server groups.
 The roles assigned to mons server looks like:

 .. code-block:: yml